-Data has been collected between 13 March and 23 July 2020.
-Data for 11 per cent of the assessed locations has been updated since the beginning of July, with 30 per cent of the assessed locations that have been updated in June, while 20 per cent was last updated in May.
-The data for the remaining assessed internal locations was last updated before May (specifically, 25% in April and 14% in March).
+Data has been collected between 13 March and 20 August 2020.
+Data for 11 per cent of the assessed locations has been updated in August, while data for 11 per cent of the assessed locations has been updated since the beginning of July, with 24 per cent of the assessed locations that have been updated in June, while 18 per cent was last updated in May.
+The data for the remaining assessed internal locations was last updated before May (specifically, 23% in April and 13% in March).

-Through this exercise, IOM collected information about 176 C/T/As across all IOM regions.
-Among these, 47 per cent (82 C/T/As) declared a national emergency due to the COVID-19 pandemic and 78 per cent introduced some sort of mobility restriction.
-Some restrictive measures that have been adopted are quarantine for all international arrivals (64%) and the suspension of the issuance of new visas (40%).
-On the other hand, some facilitations for stranded populations have also been adopted, such as the automatic extension of expired visas and working permits (31%) and the removal of fines for visa overstays and expired residency and working permits (35%).
+Through this exercise, IOM collected information about 180 C/T/As across all IOM regions.
+Among these, 46 per cent (82 C/T/As) declared a national emergency due to the COVID-19 pandemic and 76 per cent introduced some sort of mobility restriction.
+Some restrictive measures that have been adopted are quarantine for all international arrivals (64%) and the suspension of the issuance of new visas (39%).
+On the other hand, some facilitations for stranded populations have also been adopted, such as the automatic extension of expired visas and working permits (29%) and the removal of fines for visa overstays and expired residency and working permits (34%).